-Users can also search for listings based on price, bed, bath, listing type and property type (similar to how Zillow works, only it focuses on very specific types of listings).
-You can also save these searches and receive alerts based on what you’re looking for in a given area.
+Users can also search for listings based on price, bed, bath, listing type, and property type (similar to how Zillow works, only it focuses on very specific listings).
+You can also save these searches and receive alerts based on what you're looking for in a given area.

 What I Liked

 Overall, I think the website can offer a lot of value to real estate investors and deal hunters, but only if they understand the information above and they know how to pursue the types of listings they're interested in (because the process looks substantially different from one listing type to another).